microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 3. After registering as a server for `Monarch`s, attempt to create a `Monarch` using `winrt::create_instance`.
 4. Using that `Monarch`, ask it for it's PID.
-   - If that PID is the same as the PID of the current process, then the WP knows that it is the monarch.
+   - If that PID is the same as the PID of the current process, then the window process knows that it is the monarch.
    - If that PID is some other process, then we know that we're not currently the monarch.
      - If we don't currently have an ID assigned to us, then ask the `Monarch`